Transferring From One College to Another

 Where to Transfer to?

-If you are wanting to change schools because of a program, or because you want to get away from your current college or university, you should make sure the new school is a better fit.
-Check out what programs any potential school would have to see if switching can help improve your educational journey.
+If you want to change schools because of a program or because you want to escape your current college or university, ensure the new school is a better fit.
+Research the programs offered by any potential school to determine if switching can enhance your educational journey.

 Your Advisor

 Talking with your advisor would be a good place to start.
 That way, you can hear from them and gain ideas about what you might want to do.
-They can give you some clarity as well as help in moving forward with your decision.
-Your advisor will be able to help you get started on the process, and even go over which of your credits might transfer and which ones won’t.
+They can provide you with some clarity and help you move forward with your decision.
+Your advisor will be able to help you get started on the process and even review which of your credits might transfer and which ones won’t.

 Transferring Credits

-A possible downside to transferring to another college could be losing credits.
-The school you are transferring from can have different requirements than the school you are transferring to, even when it comes to general education courses.
-This can be an issue for some and will require you to repeat similar classes, or put you in a school where you really didn’t need certain courses you had taken before.
+A potential downside to transferring to another college is losing credits.
+The school you are transferring from may have different requirements than the school you are transferring to, even for general education courses.
+This can be an issue for some and may require you to repeat similar classes or enroll in a school where you didn’t need certain courses you had taken previously.

-If you are switching to a completely different program, say from an English major to a science one, there might be more differences in classes based on what you were required to take for each major.
+If you are switching to a completely different program, such as from an English major to a science major, there may be more differences in classes based on the requirements for each major.
 You can also take CLEP exams in order to avoid having to retake a class, as long as the new college will accept them.

 You should send your transcripts to the school you are interested in attending, and they can tell you what they will accept and what they won’t.
-If you are interested in a school who won’t accept them, think about if switching there will be worth doing so in the long run, in some cases it might be.
+If you are interested in a school that won’t accept them, consider whether switching there will be worth it in the long run; in some cases, it might be.

 Financial Aid

-If your reason for switching schools is financially related, you should talk to your current school first and see if there is anything that can be done to help you stay.
-There could be options you don’t know about.
+If your reason for switching schools is financially related, you should discuss this with your current school first to see if there are any options available to help you stay.
+There may be options you’re not aware of.

-You will want to make sure you are aware of where you stand and if you still owe anything to your old school as you will need to settle and pay that balance.
+You will want to ensure you are aware of your current financial status and whether you still owe any outstanding balances to your former school, as you will need to settle and pay that balance.
 They can withhold your transcripts if you do have unpaid bills.
-Talking to financial aid should clear all of this up for you.
+Consulting with financial aid should clarify all of this for you.

-You will need to update your GI Bill of you are using that for your education.
+You will need to update your GI Bill if you are using it for your education.
 You can do so by requesting a Change of Program or Place of Training VA Form 22-1995 for veterans and service members or a Dependent’s Request for Change of Program or Place of Training VA Form 22-5495 for dependents.

 Paperwork & Applying

-There will be plenty of paperwork involved in order to transfer schools so you must keep on top of everything.
-Make sure you know what you need to do concerning your old school, and you new one.
-You will need to apply to your new school so it is important that you find out if you are accepted before you move forward with transferring.
+There will be plenty of paperwork involved in transferring schools, so you must stay on top of everything.
+Ensure you are aware of the necessary steps regarding your old school and your new one.
+You will need to apply to your new school, so it is important that you find out if you are accepted before you move forward with transferring.

 RELATED: